kohitkakde/Sales-Analysis-/README.md

 - Filters and Slicers: there is only one slicer in the dashboard for visualizing sales and profit in specific areas(central, east, west, etc..).

-- KPIs: - Total Orders: 22K.
-        - Total Sales: 1.6 Million
+- KPIs: - Total Orders: 22K,  Total Sales: 1.6 Million,  Total Profit: 175K,  AVG.
-        - Total Profit: 175K
-        - AVG.
 Shipping time: 4 Days

 ##**5.
 Technologies Used**